Abu Dhabi tenancy law and tenancy rights

 - Your landlord has to give you a two months’ notice in case of eviction, rent increase or any other change to the tenancy contract terms

 Planning to move to Abu Dhabi?
-Here’s some good news – Abu Dhabi rental prices are on a decline!
-So browse through our latest listings for apartments for rent in Abu Dhabi.
+Browse through our latest listings for apartments for rent in Abu Dhabi.
 Or if you’d prefer a larger family home, there is a great selection of villas for rent in Abu Dhabi on our website too.